 We have eight Principal Officers as part of our National Board.
 The National Chair is elected by members, with candidates coming from the National Board and National Council, the National Secretary is selected from the National Board via an interview process, and all other roles are elected from among the National Board.

-John has worked tirelessly to highlight the reality of violence against police officers and staff, and has created the ‘Seven Point Plan’ to ensure officers and police staff, assaulted at work, are treated as victims and given the support they fully deserve.
+John works tirelessly to ensure officers are treated fairly and receive the support they deserve.
+He has relentlessly campaigned to ‘Protect The Protectors’, highlighting the reality of violence against police officers and staff, and creating the ‘Seven Point Plan’ to ensure officers and police staff assaulted at work, are treated as victims and given the support they fully deserve.
 This plan has now been adopted by almost every force across England and Wales including the Metropolitan Police, who have renamed it Operation Hampshire.

-John was also instrumental in helping to lay the foundations for PFEW’s ‘Protect the Protectors’ campaign and in ensuring that emergency service workers are now better protected from assault.
+John was instrumental in helping to lay the foundations for PFEW’s ‘Protect the Protectors’ campaign that resulted in legislative change to impose tougher sentencing for those who assault an emergency service worker.

 Ché has been a police officer with Sussex Police since 2002 and a Police Federation representative for nearly 14 years.
 Ché was elected on to the Police Federation of England and Wales (PFEW) National Board in September 2014.